jdaw1/placemat/Documentation/PackingStyles.md

 Already known are the PaperType (e.g., `/A3`), the margins, and how many glasses are to go on the page.
 The user has much control over the layout of the glasses.

+The user has much control, but the default is also good.
+Unless there is a compelling need to change things, users are encouraged to take the easy course of letting the defaults do their work.

 The user specifies an array, `PackingStyles`, which is a list of packing styles.
 In turn each style from the list is taken, and each allowed variation is tested.
 Broadly, if a later-tested style allows a larger radius than the current best, then the old best is replaced by this better style.